JvanKatwijk/swradio-8/README.md

 (For the rtlsdr based devices, use was made of a special version of the library, the one by Oliver Jowett.
 Sources are included in the source tree of this program.)
-It can be configured to use the "classic" PMSDR device, the precompiled versions for Linux (i.e. an AppImage) and Windows (i.e. an installer) are configured for the other ones.

 ![swradio-8](/swradio-overview.png?raw=true)